David Tvildiani Medical University (DTMU)

 Faculty & Teaching

 Clinical faculty members are drawn from DTMU's 36+ affiliated hospitals and include department heads and senior specialists in Internal Medicine, Surgery, Cardiology, Neurology, and Pediatrics.
-The Anatomy Department is particularly well-regarded, with dedicated professors supervising cadaveric dissection training throughout the first two years.
+The Anatomy Department is particularly well-regarded, with dedicated professors supervising cadaveric dissection throughout the first two years.

 Campus Infrastructure